Mended futures for every family.

 In her spare time, Erika enjoys traveling, horseback riding, and spending time with her daughter and two shelties.

 Sherry worked 30+ years in acute medical and psychiatric care.
 She also led a Bereavement Support Group for the community during that time.
 She now provides outpatient counseling for adults with depression, anxiety, grief, trauma and phase of life issues.
-She uses evidence based concepts from Cognitive Behavioral and Mindfulness based therapy.
+She uses evidence-based concepts from Cognitive Behavioral and Mindfulness based therapy.

-Sherry graduated from VCU in Richmond with an undergraduate degree in Social Work and the University of North Carolina, Chapel Hill with a Masters in Social Work.
+Sherry graduated from VCU in Richmond with an undergraduate degree in Social Work and the University of North Carolina, Chapel Hill with a Master in Social Work.
 She enjoys sailing with her husband and working in her flower garden.

 Amanda Clark is a Licensed Resident-in-Counseling pursuing her licensure as a Licensed Professional Counselor in the state of Virginia.
 Amanda graduated with a Master’s Degree in Clinical Mental Health Counseling from Liberty University.